t1ffanyc/inseparable-six/inseparable_six/README.md

 1. Non-DP fine-tuning (baseline utility)
 2. DP fine-tuning with various allocation strategies (uniform, depth-based, gradient-norm)

+An example custom config is provided, and can be called with `python run_experiments.py --config example_config.json`.

 ### Using the Python API

 ```python